PrakashShri/Melanoma-Detection-Assignment/README.md

 This project is completed after successfully completing the Advance learning session module provided by IIITB & UpGrad .

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@PrakashShri] - feel free to contact me!

 <!-- Optional -->